horvathmilcsi/homelab-rpi5-kubernetes/README.md

 2) Install K3S Kubernetes Rpi5 (via Ansible)

 ## Prerequisites
-1) have a linux OS on your Raspberry Pi 5 (I tested with Raspberry Pi OS, that is a Debian GNU/Linux 12 bookworm under the hood)
+1) have an installed linux OS on your Raspberry Pi 5, with SSH access enabled (I tested with Raspberry Pi OS, that is a Debian GNU/Linux 12 bookworm under the hood)

 ## How to use
 1) ssh into your rpi5